Editor's note: We originally published this story on Dec. 24, 2018. It has since been updated.

 Postal History Foundation, 920 N. First Ave., is all about stamps.
 The museum was founded not only to preserve postal history, but to also encourage young people interested in philately (the study of stamps).
 Check out the old-fashioned post office at the museum.
 Admission is free.
 Visit postalhistoryfoundation.org for more information.

-Flandrau Science Center and Planetarium, 1601 E. University Blvd., shares space with the University of Arizona Mineral Museum, where you can see all manner of sparkly minerals, gems and fossils.
-Also, there's a laser show.
+Flandrau Science Center and Planetarium, 1601 E. University Blvd., will teach you about fossils, the solar system and more.
 Admission for grown-ups is $16, children ages 4-17 get in for $12 and kids 3 and younger get in free.
 Visit flandrau.org for more information.

 Go for the wagons.

 Tucson Rodeo Parade Museum, 4823 S. Sixth Ave., will take you back in time.
 The museum has dozens of wagons and plenty of scenes recreating Tucson life in the early 1900s.
-The museum is currently closed for the season, but will re-open January 2019.
+The museum is currently closed for the season, but will re-open in January.
 Admission is $12 for adults and $9 for children.
 Visit tucsonrodeoparade.com for more information.

 Go for the fancy cars.